greystate/Greystate-XSLT-Helpers/mediahelpers/README.md

 </xsl:template>
 ```

 This gives you the ability to leverage all the error- and parameter-handling of the helper file, but to use your own actual output templates.
-Your template will even get the parameters you send in the original mode="media" call, so you just need to have your template "accept" them - let's use that same example, asking for a specific crop:
+Your template will even get the parameters you send in the original mode="media" call, so you just need to have your template "accept" them - let's use that same example, specifying a CSS class:

 ```xslt
 <xsl:template match="/">